Pylons/pyramid/docs/designdefense.rst

 the :term:`Zope Component Architecture` registry that BFG uses as its application configuration.

-Quick answer: well, no, it doesn't.. not really.
-You can use the ``bfg_view`` decorator for the most common form of configuration.
+Quick answer: well, it doesn't *really* encourage the use of ZCML.
-But, yes, your application currently does need to possess a ZCML file for it to begin executing successfully even if its only contents are a ``<scan>`` directive that kicks off the location of decorated views.
+Application developers can use the ``bfg_view`` decorator for the most common form of configuration.
+But, yes, a BFG application currently does need to possess a ZCML file for it to begin executing successfully even if its only contents are a ``<scan>`` directive that kicks off the location of decorated views.

 In any case, in the interest of completeness and in the spirit of providing a lowest common denominator, BFG 1.2 will include a